scanon/ecp-tutorial/01-hands-on.md

 ## Creating and building a Singularity recipe
-Let's use a Singularity definition file to run the `MPI example`.
+Let's use a Singularity definition file to run the  [MPI sample](#hands-on-activity-mpi-hello-world).
 The recipe, which we'll create in a file called `mpi.def` will be:

 * The first line should define the bootstrap method, we'll use docker
   * `BootStrap: docker`